Carla’s Status Doesn’t Define Her, Her Humanity Does

 The land whose flag waves stripes and stars,

-As it denied nine-digit numbers to hard working
+As it denied nine-digit numbers to hard-working

 Human monarch butterflies